 Learn All About The History of Breastfeeding

 All mammals make & release milk from secretory glands – indeed, that is one of the criteria for being a mammal.
-Early humans (be it homo sapiens or extinct species of hominids) are mammals and therefore probably breastfed their babies like all other mammals.
-The earliest evidence of breastfeeding comes from the Paleolithic period, when cave paintings show women breastfeeding their children.
+Early humans (be it homo sapiens or extinct species of hominids) are mammals and, therefore, probably breastfed their babies like all other mammals.
+The earliest evidence of breastfeeding comes from the Paleolithic period when cave paintings showed women breastfeeding their children.

-If a mother died (during child birth or otherwise), then the baby is left to die.
-Or depending on the social dynamics of the time, the baby may be fed & raised by other lactating women from the same tribe (called group nursing).
-If only one woman was feeding the baby, then it is called wet nursing.
+If a mother dies (during childbirth or otherwise), the baby is left to die.
+Depending on the social dynamics of the time, the baby may be fed & raised by other lactating women from the same tribe (called group nursing).
+If only one woman was feeding the baby, it is called wet nursing.

-Wet Nursing is when someone else breastfeeds your baby on a permanent basis.
-Cross Nursing is when someone else breastfeeds your baby on a temporary basis.
-If other lactating women were not available, then the motherless baby would die.
-Or, members of the tribe may try to feed the baby other food stuffs.
-And here, is the beginning of “formula” feeding.
+Wet Nursing is when someone else breastfeeds your baby permanently.
+Cross-nursing is when someone else breastfeeds your baby temporarily.
+If other lactating women were unavailable, the motherless baby would die.
+Or, members of the tribe may try to feed the baby other foodstuffs.
+And here is the beginning of “formula” feeding.

 History of Breastfeeding – formula rise

 In the past, different cultures fed a variety of things to babies – most were unfortunately insufficient to support life.
 The mortality rates back then were very high.
-In particular, baby bottles were also not properly cleaned so that many babies died of infection.
+In particular, baby bottles were also not adequately cleaned, so many babies died of infection.

 Mothers and wet nurses have breastfed babies for hundreds of thousands of years.
-When necessary, a baby was fed milk from other animals such as cow or goat.
+When necessary, a baby was fed milk from other animals, such as cows or goats.
 Often, baby food consisted of sugar water, honey water, broth, and even wine (that’s interesting).
 Sometimes finely ground grains such as oats, rice, or barley were added to the mix (called “pap”).
-Needless to say, many of these infants did not survive.
+Many of these infants did not survive.

 History of breastfeeding – Newest times

-By the 1800’s scientists and doctors began to investigate what was needed in food mixes for babies to thrive.
+By the 1800s, scientists and doctors began to investigate what was needed in food mixes for babies to thrive.
 In 1867, the first commercially available baby food was created by Justus von Liebig.
 After that, many other kinds of baby formulas were made.
-These formulas worked so well, that women began to use them instead of breastfeeding.
-Manufacturers promoted the baby formulas and suggested that the use of them was the modern (and better) way to feed babies.
+These formulas worked so well that women began to use them instead of breastfeeding.
+Manufacturers promoted baby formulas and suggested using them was the modern (and better) way to feed babies.
 By 1950, more than half of the babies in the USA were fed with some form of baby formula.
-Again good marketing can do the wonders.
+Again, good marketing can do wonders.

-By the 1970’s, the pendulum began to swing back.
-Women felt the need to go back to the basics: to a more Earthy way of raising their children.
-Years of research showed that breast milk is best – it contains unique elements that are not found in any baby formulas.
+By the 1970s, the pendulum began to swing back.
+Women felt the need to return to the basics: a more Earthy way of raising their children.
+Years of research showed that breast milk is best – it contains unique elements not found in baby formula.
 We can’t compete with nature.
-As well, women were better educated and made informed choices based on what was best and not what was trendy.
+Women were also better educated and made informed choices based on what was best and not trendy.

-For the year 2010, the Surgeon General of USA hopes to have
+For the year 2010, the Surgeon General of the USA hopes to have

 • 75% of the babies breastfed when they leave the hospital;

-• 50% of babies still on breastmilk at 6 months of age, and
+• 50% of babies still on breastmilk at six months of age, and

-• 25% of babies still being breastfed after 1 year of age.
+• 25% of babies are still breastfed after one year.

 There is no law to enforce breastfeeding, but the above goals suggest that legislators recognize the benefits of breastfeeding and encourage it.